!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 A spa massage is a wonderful way to relax and feel good.
-Taking care of oneself with these types of treatments are important to our self-esteem and image.
+Taking care of oneself with these types of treatments is important to our self-esteem and image.
 Stress is more harmful than we realize and spa massages are a great way to relieve stress.

 However, spa massages differ greatly from chiropractic massage, which is overseen or performed by a trained doctor of chiropractic medicine.
 Chiropractors have years of education regarding the spine, muscles, and biology.
-Their training allows them to diganose and then focus on your problem areas.
+Their training allows them to diagnose and then focus on your problem areas.
 The doctor will then direct the therapist as to the type of massage you need, including other treatments you might require to help heal injuries.

 If you are simply overworked, are on vacation, are looking for some self-care and “me” time or need stress relief, a spa massage is right up your alley.

 If you are in pain, have low back, neck, shoulder or joint pain and need relief, if you have suffered an injury or have been told that you need to see a physical therapist, or if your doctor has actually prescribed massage as part of your treatment plan, then you should see a chiropractic massage therapist.

 As with chiropractic care, massage therapy has a long history of being safe and effective.
 There are a few cautions you should be aware of, but the number of serious injuries reported is quite small.

 Things to be aware of and that you should talk to your doctor and massage therapist about include:

 The good news here is that there are almost no side effects.
 This holistic means of helping the body heal has very minor issues that might include:

 There are a few other points we would like to make regarding chiropractic massage, such as: